baogegeJiang/jPicker/README.md

 modelLocalMat=[workDir,'/tool/mattaup/modelLocalasp.mat'];
 ```
 #### 1.3.3 genTaupNet:
 to pre-calcultate 1-D travel time according to aspModelFile and save the result to accelerate travel time calculation.
-(0.005° 1km)'s result would help us to interp travel time. it would cost a little longer time. if you don't change the velocity structure in aspModelFile, you need not to run this every time
+(0.005° 1km)'s result would help us to interp travel time. it would cost a little longer time at the beginning. if you don't change the velocity structure in aspModelFile, you need not to run this every time
 #### 1.3.4 genTimeLstMat:
 we would divide the area into some subareas and we need to calculate the travel time range (P/S) for quakes in each subareas to each station. this script would do this and save the result in mat format
 #### 1.3.5 loadFile: